-So what do we do about this?
-How do we celebrate our office accomplishments and our coworker’s milestones without piling on the health risks of our employees?
+How do we celebrate our office accomplishments and milestones without piling on the health risks of our employees?
 Do we take away the catered lunch and hold a mandatory lunch hour meeting with hungry managers?
 Do we cancel the holiday party and snack stations at the risk of lowering employee morale?
 Absolutely not.
-I am not saying that these are the answers to help decrease employee health risks at all.
-But I know that every single one of our companies wants healthier employees in the workplace.
-And I am suggesting to them to consider the ways in which we choose to provide incentives and meals which may not be good for us as a company in the long run.
+I am not saying that these are the answers to decrease employee health risks.
+But I know that each company wants healthier employees in the workplace.
+I am suggesting to consider the ways in which we choose to provide incentives and meals, and seeing if there is a different – more balanced – way to have the same impact?

 The Executive Dining Catering Menu is a great place to start looking for more nutritious ways to celebrate and feed employees.
 Our team has designed an entire page dedicated to sandwiches, salads and wraps all rich in fiber and protein at 500 calories or less.
 We have healthy snack alternatives such as yogurt parfaits and build your own trail-mix bar.
 Our Executive Chef and I develop seasonal healthy lunch options for our lunch buffets and boxed lunches.
 See for yourself with this season’s pumpkin pasta with roasted fall vegetables.
 You can offer our sparkling infused water beverages at snack stations rather than sugary drinks or our snack pack kale chips as an alternative to Doritos.
 If you’re worried about employees complaining at meetings, if you choose to order healthier alternatives, trust me, they will still devour them.
 They just might like these options even better!
 That’s just an added bonus of knowing that the food we eat is a way of respecting ourselves.

 So take health and morale into account when providing food for employees.
 And if you are an employee, consider your best intentions before you “swing by” the breakroom.